Locally Purified Maximally Mixed States At Scale: Entanglement Pruning and Symmetries: Introduction

 \section{Introduction}

 The identity operator is a central object in arithmetic, group, and category theories in mathematics.
-In physical theories such as quantum mechanics, where the resolution of identity often aids both analytic proofs and numerical techniques, it plays an equally important role.
+It plays an equally important role in physical theories such as quantum mechanics, where it is the Casimir operator and where the resolution of identity often aids both analytic proofs and numerical techniques.
 In addition, the normalized identity operator represents infinite temperature states as density operators.

 The understanding of these states remains key in condensed matter physics as they represent one limit of phase diagrams (with respect to temperature).
 In fact, there has been a growing interest in studying mixed state phase transitions~\cite{Chen2024,Ellison2025,Guo2025} as well as representing finite temperature states, in both the presence and absence of symmetries.
 In this context, interesting counter intuitive phenomena such as maximally mixed but entangled states within symmetry sectors have been reported~\cite{Moharramipour2024}.
 On a more practical front, this is the state that polynomial depth quantum computing algorithms converge to on pre-fault-tolerant quantum computing hardware.
 Indeed, it is so easy to produce these states in quantum computations that the rate of convergence to this state, and extrapolation back to the noiseless result, has emerged as the most powerful and scalable error mitigation technique in today's quantum computations~\cite{Temme2017, Li2017, Kandala2018, Cai2021,Frey2022}.
+Recent experiments~\cite{Frey2022,Arute2019} claiming quantum advantage have reported mixed states that are close to the maximally mixed state.
+Hence understanding representation of such states remains vital for gaining insight into quantum computational advantage~\cite{Zhou2020}.